Hasnat Abdullah: Activism

+Abdullah attracted attention after National Citizen Party included Muntasir Rahman, an openly gay activist, in its central committee.
+Though the party gave no official comment, Abdullah indirectly called the inclusion an "unintentional mistake."
+Following objections from Abdullah and Sarjis Alam, Rahman was excluded from the 217-member convening committee.

+Political career

-Following the mass uprising in July 2024, the National Citizen Party (NCP) was officially launched on February 28, 2025, with Hasnat Abdullah as its Chief Organizer (Southern Region).
+Following the July Uprising in 2024, the National Citizen Party (NCP) was officially launched on 28 February 2025, with Hasnat Abdullah as its Chief Organizer (Southern Region).

 On 10 May 2025, Hasnat Abdullah called for a protest to permanently ban the Awami League.

-Education and personal life

-Abdullah is a graduate of the English department at the University of Dhaka.
-He got married on 12 October 2024.